Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 7. The Broader Vision: A Supranational Digital Economy

-SORA represents more than a blockchain.
-It’s a supranational coordination system — a way for humanity to collectively manage value beyond borders and politics.
+SORA is a supranational coordination system — a framework for managing value beyond traditional borders and political boundaries.

-- DeFi layer: decentralized capital formation and markets (Polkaswap).
+- DeFi layer: decentralized capital and market infrastructure (Polkaswap).

-- Institutional layer: interoperable CBDCs and regulated ledgers (Iroha).
+- Institutional layer: Iroha-based environments for CBDCs and regulated ledgers.

 8. How to Participate